MDOT Small Business Grant

 Background

 The Program launched in 2025 and will end in 2028.
 It will be funded at $1 million per year, with funding allocated between Prince George’s and Montgomery counties.
-Each year, there will be three rounds of grant applications and awards.
+Each year, there will be up to three rounds of grant applications and awards.
 The dates for each round of applications and awards will be announced at the beginning of each year.

 For 2025, the following schedule will apply: